 V – Save Those Blood Echoes

+The fifth tip from today’s Bloodborne Tips.
 If you’re like me, you opted to buy every single weapon that became available if not just to see the unique ability it possesses.
 While this is understandable, it might be wise that you save your Blood Echoes and re-evaluate how well you explored the previous areas you’ve encountered.
-I found myself finding weapons and armour that I had just purchased after making return trips for the sake of my OCD and the feeling of completing an area 100%
+I found myself finding weapons and armor that I had just purchased after making return trips for the sake of my OCD and the feeling of completing an area 100%

 There are exceptions to the rule, such as Ludwig’s Holy Blade, but even it requires you to find an item so explore well and leave no corners unchecked.